s-fairchild/HuntTheWumpus/Requirement/UseCase.md

 1. The website will display rules of the game.
 1. The website will display how to play the game.
 1. The website will display an option to start the game.
-1. The player will click on "start the game" bottun.
+1. The player will click on "start the game" button.
 1. The system will render and a new game begins.

 ## Use Case Name: play the game